27 Best Travel Planning Tools and Apps

 Stock up on the snacks.
 Put together an awesome playlist.
 Gather a couple of friends, or go it solo, and hit the open road.

-The key to a successful road trip is the planning, which makes Roadtrippers the perfect companion, especially since it’s web AND mobile friendly!
+The key to a successful road trip is planning, which makes Roadtrippers the perfect companion, especially since it’s web AND mobile friendly!

 You don’t have to think about how to fit everything in because Roadtrippers takes all of your bucket list locations and creates the best possible route between them.

-These are two factors that are very important when it comes to budgeting out a road trip, and two things you don’t need to worry as much about thanks to Roadtrippers.
+These are two factors that are very important when it comes to budgeting out a road trip, and two things you don’t need to worry as much about, thanks to Roadtrippers.

-Once you’ve planned out your trip you can then save it, share it with friends, and even edit it on the go if you have any last minute changes!
+Once you’ve planned out your trip, you can then save it, share it with friends, and even edit it on the go if you have any last-minute changes!

 An additional perk, and probably one of the best features in my opinion, is the ability to find “hidden treasures” along your route, all thanks to the phone navigation synching which can help you find things in your own city, or in the locations you travel through, that you didn’t even know existed!